emotion-analysis-project/SemEval2025-Task11/README.md

 ## Communication

-- Join our Discord Channel to ask questions and receive updates.
+- Join our Discord Channel to ask questions and receive updates (coming soon).
 - Contact organizers at: emotion-semeval-2025-organisers[at]googlegroups[dot]com